robotframework/SeleniumLibrary/docs/SeleniumLibrary-4.0.0b1.rst

 Change Open Browser keyword to register driver before selenium `get`is called (`#1426`_, beta 1)
 ------------------------------------------------------------------------------------------------
-The Open Browser keyword dod use Selenium `get` API was called.
+The Open Browser keyword did not register driver, before keyword called Selenium get API.
 This caused that event firing WebDriver was called before the driver was registered in the SeleniumLibrary cache.
 In some cases it caused problems to build proper support for plugins.
 This is now fixed and driver is registed before event firing WebDriver API is triggered.

 Open Browser keyword could take in Selenium browser specific options (`#1331`_, alpha 2)
 ----------------------------------------------------------------------------------------